 On top of weight loss, Ear Acupressure and ear auriculotherapy, in general, has provided amazing results and recovery from a wide array of health conditions and diseases.

-Ear acupressure has proven its usefulness in managing acute chronic pain conditions, such as
+Ear acupressure has proven its usefulness in managing acute chronic pain conditions, such as the followings:

 A recurring throbbing/pulsating type of headache that causes pain ranging from moderate to severe, in which its cause is unknown.
 However, not all headaches are actual migraines, here’s a video on how to differentiate between different types of headaches.

 A term that describes a range of symptoms; pain, numbness, weakness, caused by a pinched nerve, this pinched nerve may occur in different areas along the spine.